rillki/otherDprojects/README.md

 # otherDprojects
 Hi!
-Here you can find some of my projects made using D programming language.
+Here you can find some of my projects made with D programming language.